mpilquist/strava-summary/README.md

 # Application Architecture

 We'll implement two console applications -- one that fetches activities for a specified year and writes them to local storage and another that reads the stored activities, de-duplicates them, and summarizes them.
-We could do this as a single application instead but I've found it's useful to fetch the data once and then iterate on the processing logic without authentication and waiting for activity retrieval.
+We could do this as a single application but I have found it useful to fetch the data once and then iterate on the processing logic without authentication and waiting for activity retrieval.
+This also allows REPL-based experimentation of the fetched data.

 # Authentication